oracle-devrel/langchain-oci-genai/README.md

 Build your first LangChain and Oracle Generative AI-based Healthcare Application.
 In this Application, we will take disease as input, and based on this, we will create a LangChain that will list the disease, symptoms and first aid.

-**Code:** Get the required imports and initialise Oracle Generative AI LLM
+Get the required imports and initialise Oracle Generative AI LLM:

 ![][26]

 [26]: images/1712896566863.jpg

-Build the Streamlit framework and input prompts.
+Build the Streamlit framework and input prompts:

 ![][27]

 [27]: images/1712896636612.jpg

-Initialise Memory and Chains
+Initialise Memory and Chains:

 ![][28]

 [28]: images/1712896739610.jpg

-Set SequentialChain and Print output on the browser
+Set SequentialChain and Print output on the browser:

 ![][29]